Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 Given these little facts, we can calculate the distance between the Earth and Moon easily enough, using the [law of cosines](https://en.wikipedia.org/wiki/Law_of_cosines): $c^2 = a^2 + b^2 - 2ab \cdot cos C$ where _C_ denotes the angle between _a_ (the length between Earth and the vehicle) and _b_ (the length between the Moon and the vehicle), opposite from _c_ (the distance between Earth and Moon).

 _Note that the case of_ a, A, _etc. is important.
-Lowercase for a length, uppercase for an angle._
+Lowercase for a length, uppercase for an angle.
+You may also notice that the_ Law of Cosines _shares a striking resemblance with [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem), which it is.
+While Pythagoras' theorem is intended for right triangles, the_ Law of Cosines _work with any triangles, which is made more evident when you realise that $cos(90) = 0$, which means for right triangles, the $2ab \cdot cos C$ can essentially be ignored, bringing us back to Pyhtagoras' theorem._

 We have at this point the distance between each body, allowing us to use the [law of sines](https://en.wikipedia.org/wiki/Law_of_sines) to get the 2 remaining angles if required (${a \over sin A} = {b \over sin B} = {c \over sin C} = d$ where _d_ is the diameter of the triangle's circumcircle).